Subscapularis tendinosis, the actual cause and solution

 Here are different types of injuries related to the subscapularis:

 • Subscap Tear: A torn subscapularis muscle is when the muscle or tendon is torn.
 Subscapularis muscle tear can often fully heal without surgery.
+We can often avoid or repair a tear of the subscapularis tendon by addressing faulty movement patterns.

 • Subscapular Tendon Tear: Specifically, the tendon part of the muscle is torn.

 • Subscapular Rupture: A complete tear of the subscapularis muscle or tendon.
+A subscapularis tendon rupture is most often caused by injury or faulty movement patterns overtime.

 • Subscapular Shoulder Impingement: The tendon pinches during shoulder movements.
+Subscapularis shoulder impingement is painful but manageable using Functional Patterns.

 Functional Patterns Holistic Principles for Managing Subscapularis Tendinosis